Mocktails

 - How strong is a Thai Coffee?

 - The Thai Coffee is alcohol-free.
-A standard serving contains approximately 137 calories.
+This recipe is estimated to contain approximately 137 kcal.
 Calorie content varies based on the juices, syrups and mixers used.

 - When is a Thai Coffee typically served?